Coade stone: Description

 Coade stone is a type of stoneware.
 Mrs Coade's own name for her products was Lithodipyra, a name constructed from ancient Greek words meaning 'stone-twice-fire' (λίθος/δίς/πυρά), or 'twice-fired stone'.
 Its colours varied from light grey to light yellow (or even beige) and its surface is best described as having a matte finish.

 The ease with which the product could be moulded into complex shapes made it ideal for large statues, sculptures and sculptural façades.
 One-off commissions were expensive to produce, as they had to carry the entire cost of creating a mould.
 Whenever possible moulds were kept for many years of repeated use.

 Formula

 The recipe for Coade stone is claimed to be used today by Coade Ltd.

-Its manufacture required extremely careful control and skill in kiln firing over a period of days, difficult to achieve with its era's fuels and technology.
-Coade's factory was the only really successful manufacturer.
+The manufacture of Coade stone required careful control and technique in kiln firing over a period of days, which was difficult to achieve with contemporary fuels and technology.
+Coade's factory was the only successful manufacturer.